AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/customize-fields-on-card.md

 ## Add custom fields to cards

+Custom fields are available on connected cards.
+They are only visible on the full card view, not the condensed view on the board.

 >[!NOTE]
 >
 >When you add a custom field to your cards, the data on the card is read-only.
-Also, custom fields are only available on connected cards.

 1. Access a board and click [!UICONTROL **Configure**] to open the Configure panel.
 1. Expand [!UICONTROL **Cards**].